anthony-chang/machine-learning-playground/README.md

 # Machine Learning Playground
- Messing around with machine learning
+Experimenting with machine learning with Scikit-learn regressors and classifiers, Pandas, and matplotlib.